 Find out more: Which?
 Money Compare – our tables are updated daily

-A whole host of retailers, restaurants and supermarkets reward customers by allowing them to store points on a loyalty card every time they make a purchase.
+A whole host of retailers, restaurants and supermarkets reward customers by allowing them to build points every time they make a purchase.
 These points can be converted into money-off vouchers.

-Many cards also offer one-off deals or discounts in order to tempt you into signing up in the first place.
+Many cards also offer one-off deals or discounts to tempt you into signing up in the first place.

 Find out more: loyalty cards – we review some of the UK's most commonly used loyalty schemes

-If you don't regularly read your bank statement, it can be easy to miss direct debits that you have forgotten to cancel.
+If you don't regularly read your bank statement, it can be easy to miss direct debits you've forgotten to cancel.